-Complaints Regarding Discrimination and the Education of Disabled Students (Section 504 of the Rehabilitation Act of 1973, Title VI Civil Rights Act of 1964, and Title IX of the Education Amendments of 1972; 34 CFR 104.8 and 34 CFR 106.9)
+Complaints Regarding Discrimination and Discriminatory Harassment (Section 504 of the Rehabilitation Act of 1973, Title VI Civil Rights Act of 1964, and Title IX of the Education Amendments of 1972; 34 CFR 104.8 and 34 CFR 106.9)

 The district is committed to equal opportunity for all individuals in education.
-District programs, activities, and practices shall be free from discrimination based on race, color, ancestry, national origin, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
+District programs, activities, and practices shall be free from discrimination based on race, color, ancestry, national origin, ethnic group identification, age, religion, marital or parental status, immigration status, physical or mental disability, sex, sexual orientation, gender, gender identity or expression, or genetic information; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.

 You have certain rights under the law, including Title VI of the Civil Rights Act of 1964, which prohibits discrimination on the basis of race, color, and national origin, Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex, Section 504 of the Vocational Rehabilitation Act of 1973 and the Individuals with Disabilities Education Act (IDEA), which prohibit discrimination on the basis of disability.
 The California Department of Education and the Office for Civil Rights of the U. S. Department of Education have authority to enforce these laws and all programs and activities that receive federal funds.
-Complaints or inquiries regarding compliance with Section 504 or Title II of the Americans with Disabilities Act may be directed to the District Section 504 Coordinator Jason Garcia, Associate Superintendent, 661-720-4113, or to the Director of the Office for Civil Rights, U.S. Department of Education, Washington, DC.
+Complaints or inquiries regarding compliance with Section 504 or Title II of the Americans with Disabilities Act may be directed to the district Section 504 Coordinator Kenneth Moore, Director of Special Education, 1720 Norwalk Street, Delano, Ca., 661-720-4145 or to the Director of the Office for Civil Rights, U.S. Department of Education, Washington, DC.

 Complaints of unlawful discrimination are investigated through the uniform complaint process.
-For a complaint form or additional information, please contact: Jason Garcia, Associate Superintendent, 1720 Norwalk Street, Delano, CA 661-720-4113.
+For a complaint form or additional information, please contact: Adelaida C. Ramos, Assistant Superintendent, 1720 Norwalk street, Delano, Ca., 661-720-4125.